Choosing a telescope is the biggest decision we make as backyard astronomers.

 The Pros and Cons of Buying a Newtonian Reflector

-The Newtonian reflector is simply a mirror mounted at the end of the tube letting in light.
-That primary mirror reflects collected light up to a secondary mirror which, in turn, focuses it towards an eyepiece mounted on the side of the telescope tube.
+Named for Sir Isaac Newton, who invented the design, the Newtonian reflector works by collecting light to a mirror mounted at the end of a long tube, known as the primary mirror.
+The primary reflects collected light up to a secondary mirror which, in turn, focuses it towards an eyepiece mounted on the side of the telescope tube.

 Newtonians are the workhorse of the telescope world.
 They can turn themselves to planetary and deep sky visual observing, as well as astrophotography when used with an equatorial mount, which is fantastic.
 The downside of this general use capability is they tend not to be amazing at any one thing.

 For most new astronomers, this is not an issue.
-If you don’t choose a Dob, you are almost certain to grab a Newtonian reflector on an equatorial mount and enjoy the versatility it offers.
+If you don’t choose a Dob, you are almost certain to grab these reflector telescopes on an equatorial mount and enjoy the versatility it offers.

 Newtonian reflectors come into their own at the mid-price ranges, say $300 – $1000, where you’ll get a decent aperture and a good mount.
 At the top end of that price bracket the mounts can also be motorized at a future date to give go-to and tracking functionality.